Ji-Hwan Bae Player Props: Pirates vs. Cubs

 Ji-Hwan Bae At The Plate

-- Bae is batting .270 with nine doubles, two home runs and 13 walks.
+- Bae has nine doubles, two home runs and 16 walks while hitting .265.

-- Bae has picked up a hit in 33 of 56 games this year, with multiple hits 12 times.
+- Bae has reached base via a hit in 35 games this year (of 60 played), and had multiple hits in 12 of those games.

-- He has homered in two of 56 games played this season, and in 1% of his plate appearances.
+- In 60 games played this season, he has hit a homer in only two of them.

-- Bae has driven in a run in 11 games this year (19.6%), including six games with more than one RBI (10.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Bae has an RBI in 11 of 60 games this year, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

+- In 25 of 60 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.